 Good news is for sharing

-radiate out to our immediate family and friends spreading to all those we encounter (Act 1:8, 6:7).
-We should be winsome advertisements for Christ, praying the Holy Spirit will convict the unbelievers of their need of a Saviour and they will ask, “What must I do to be saved?”
+should be winsome advertisements for Christ, praying the Holy Spirit will convict the unbelievers of their need of a Saviour, and so they will ask, “What must I do to be saved?”
 (Act 16:30,31).
 Like Paul we should proclaim the gospel with boldness even though opposition and persecution might occur; this purifies the believers and causes Christianity to spread and grow (Act 8:1-8; 1 Cor 9:16; Eph 6:19,20; 1 Thes 2:2).

 The gospel has the power to radically transform our lives, if we actively co-operate and really take its message to heart – as we realise what He has done, is doing and is yet to be outworked there should arise an emphasis on intentional discipleship – to study the Word and live out what it says, with explicit and complete obedience to the Holy Spirit’s leading.